 A significant component of the Mayor’s RESTORE Fresno Initiative is performed by the Development and Resource Management Department’s Neighborhood Revitalization Division.
-This Division’s Neighborhood Revitalization Team (NRT) is focused on promoting the Initiative’s neighborhood focus.
-This revitalization work is limited to qualifying neighborhoods throughout the city and is accomplished with the help of the following key partners:
+This Division’s Neighborhood Revitalization Team (NRT) is focused on advancing the Initiative’s neighborhood focus.
+The work of the NRT is limited to qualifying neighborhoods throughout the city and is accomplished with the help of the following key partners:

-In addition to these key partners, this work would not be successful without the committed involvement of many community neighborhood stakeholders, including residents, landlords, churches, community groups, and others.
-For this reason, the City’s neighborhood revitalization work incorporates the input of these stakeholders throughout every phase of our process.
+In addition to these key partners, this work would not be successful without the committed involvement of many neighborhood stakeholders, including residents, landlords, churches, community groups, and others.
+For this reason, the City’s neighborhood revitalization work incorporates the input of these stakeholders throughout every phase of the process.

-Though successful revitalization is largely defined by neighborhood stakeholders, it always includes the removal of blight from the neighborhood and ensuring interior living conditions are up to code.
-Frequently, stakeholders also seek to increase safety, build deeper partnerships with their neighborhood schools, reduce speeding, and many other neighborhood-specific projects.
+Though the “success” of our revitalization work is largely defined by neighborhood stakeholders, it always includes the removal of blight from the neighborhood and ensuring all housing conditions are in compliance with our Municipal Code.
+Frequently, stakeholders also make it a priority to increase safety, build deeper partnerships with their neighborhood schools, reduce speeding, and many other neighborhood-specific projects.

-The NRT currently consists of one manager, three senior housing specialists, one community revitalization specialist, four community revitalization technicians, and four community outreach coordinators.
+The NRT currently consists of one manager, three senior housing specialists, two community revitalization specialists, three community revitalization technicians, and two community coordinators.